g5becks/electron-controllers/README.md

 ## IpcHandler

 IpcHandler is an abstract class that contains all the logic needed for handling communication between [ipcRenderer](https://www.electronjs.org/docs/api/ipc-renderer) and [ipcMain](https://www.electronjs.org/docs/api/ipc-main) for a single [RequestChannel](#requestchannel-and-responsechannel) so you don't have to do it manually.
-The relevant bits of it's type signature is listed below.
+The relevant bits of it's type signature are listed below.

 ```
 abstract class IpcHandler<TRequest, TResponse> {